-Back when I lived in Alazne’s place as a ghost, I witnessed many instances in which Alazne lay on her back on her unmade bed, took off her pants and panties and rubbed her delicious-looking pussy while playing in her mind some erotic fantasies.
-For minutes she rolled slowly in bed as she caressed her clit rhythmically, panting, her eyes rolling back, drool trickling from her mouth.
-To be honest, although I adored those displays, I preferred the times that she masturbated to videos, because I could then learn what she was into.
+Back when I lived in Alazne’s place as a ghost, I witnessed many instances in which Alazne lay on her back on her unmade bed, took off her pants and panties and rubbed her delicious-looking pussy while playing in her mind some erotic fantasy.
+For minutes she rolled slowly as she caressed her clit rhythmically.
+She panted, her eyes rolled back, drool trickled from her mouth.
+To be honest, although I adored those displays, I preferred the times that she masturbated to videos, because I could then learn what excited her.
 But now Alazne must have been touching herself while thinking about us, held in each other’s arms, silently reading everything the other needed to tell through the bumps on our tongues.
 Why am I a city away?

 “So that’s how it is, huh, Alazne?”
 I whisper to myself, almost breathless.
 “Oh, you’ve done it now.
 You have no clue what kind of natural disaster you’ve just unleashed.”